14 of the Most Beautiful Places to Visit in Thailand

 Phanom Rung Historical Park

-10/16Set at the foot of a dormant volcano and shrouded in dense greenery, the Hindu Khmer temple at Phanom Rung Historical Park has stood since the 10th Century and is a marvel of both design and history.
-The journey to get there requires a five-hour bus from Bangkok, with an additional 30 minutes by tuktuk or songthaew from nearby Nang Rong.
-Once you arrive you’ll cross three Naga bridges – they symbolise passing into the world of the divine – before wandering through the pavilions and towers that make up the complex.
+9/15Set on the rim of an extinct volcano and shrouded in greenery, the Hindu Khmer temple complex in Phanom Rung Historical Park dates back to the 10th century and is a marvel of design and history.
+The five-hour bus ride from Bangkok requires an additional 30 minutes by tuktuk or songthaew from nearby Nang Rong.
+On arrival you’ll cross three Naga bridges – which symbolise the connection between the earthly and heavenly realms – before wandering among the pavilions and towers that make up the complex.

 Image credit: Alamy